NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS Network Load Balancer/AWS CloudWatch Metrics Data/aws_lb_processed_bytes_udp_nlb.md

 ## Use Case 1: Identify Bottlenecks <a name="example-1"></a>
 High values of ProcessedBytes can indicate network congestion or bandwidth limitations.
 By monitoring this metric, you can identify and troubleshoot performance bottlenecks.

-## Use Case 2: Monitor SSL/TLS Performance <a name="example-2"></a>
+## Use Case 2: Monitor UDP-Based Applications <a name="example-2"></a>
-By tracking the amount of TLS traffic processed, you can assess the performance of your SSL/TLS termination and identify any issues.
+By tracking the amount of UDP traffic processed, you can assess the performance of UDP-based applications, such as DNS servers or streaming services.

 # Reference <a name="reference"></a>
 * <b>Metrics Details</b>: https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-cloudwatch-metrics.html